-- Appropriate conduct, dress and language when on school property, including school functions and extracurricular activities a well as appropriate range of disciplinary procedures that may be imposed for violations of the Code. - Acceptable civil and respectful treatment of teachers, administrators, other school personnel, students, and visitors on school property or at school functions and extracurricular activities as well as roles of teachers, coaches, administrators, other school personnel, the Board of Education and parents. - Standards and procedures to assure the security and safety of students and school personnel. - Provisions for the removal from the classroom, school property (including school functions and extracurricular activities detention, suspension of students or other persons who violate the Code or who possess or use illegal substances or weapons, use of physical force, vandalize school property, or violate another student's civil rights, or threaten violence. - Provisions for the removal of students from the classroom, including plans to ensure continued educational programming and activities for such students. - Procedures by which violations are reported, determined, discipline measures imposed, and such measures carried out. - Procedures by which students may be suspended or removed from participation in extracurricular activities, including sports. - Procedures by which students may be disciplined in school for events that take place out of school when a connection to school exists. - Provisions that ensure that enforcement of the Code is in compliance with state and federal laws relating to students with disabilities. - Procedures for notifying local law enforcement agencies of Code violations which constitute a crime. - Provisions for notifying persons in parental relation to the student of Code violations by the student. - Provisions and procedures by which a complaint in criminal court, a juvenile delinquency petition or person in need of supervision petition as defined in Article Three and Seven of the Family Court Act will be filed. - Circumstances under and procedures by which referral to appropriate human services agencies will be made. - A minimum suspension period, for students who repeatedly are substantially disruptive of the educational process o substantially interfere with the teacher's authority over the classroom will be suspended from school for at least five days.
+- Appropriate conduct, dress and language when on school property, including school functions and extracurricular activities a well as appropriate range of disciplinary procedures that may be imposed for violations of the Code. - (2714 : District Code of Conduct) Acceptable civil and respectful treatment of teachers, administrators, other school personnel, students, and visitors on school property or at school functions and extracurricular activities as well as roles of teachers, coaches, administrators, other schoo personnel, the Board of Education and parents. - Standards and procedures to assure the security and safety of students and school personnel. - Provisions for the removal from the classroom, school property (including school functions and extracurricular activities detention, suspension of students or other persons who violate the Code or who possess or use illegal substances or weapons, use of physical force, vandalize school property, or violate another student's civil rights, or threaten violence. - Provisions for the removal of students from the classroom, including plans to ensure continued educational programming and activities for such students. - Procedures by which violations are reported, determined, discipline measures imposed, and such measures carried out. - Procedures by which students may be suspended or removed from participation in extracurricular activities, including sports. - Procedures by which students may be disciplined in school for events that take place out of school when a connection to schoo exists. - Attachment: Accepted Code of Conduct 2017-18 (for board approval July 2017) Provisions that ensure that enforcement of the Code is in compliance with state and federal laws relating to students with disabilities. - Procedures for notifying local law enforcement agencies of Code violations which constitute a crime. - Provisions for notifying persons in parental relation to the student of Code violations by the student. - Provisions and procedures by which a complaint in criminal court, a juvenile delinquency petition or person in need o supervision petition as defined in Article Three and Seven of the Family Court Act will be filed. - Circumstances under and procedures by which referral to appropriate human services agencies will be made. - A minimum suspension period, for students who repeatedly are substantially disruptive of the educational process o substantially interfere with the teacher's authority over the classroom will be suspended from school for at least five days.
 The suspending authority may reduce such period on a case-by-case basis to be consistent with any other state or federal laws. - Provisions by which students may be searched.